aidan-gallagher/dh-git/ReadMe.md

 sudo dpkg -i ../dpkg-buildenv_1.0.0_all.deb
 ```

+## Concerns
+* This package is not hosted on debian servers therefore you will have to make it available to your build environment so step 1 doesn't complain that it can't find dh-git.
+* This package assumes the program and debian packaing live in the repository.
+Many debian packages have the packaging information in a different repository to the upstream source; dh-git will not work for them.

 # Implementation Explained

 Before building the debian package the git repository and git commit are determined using the following commands: